nblmc/geoservices-docs/README.md

 We have assembled these guides as an ever-growing resource of written material on our GIS activities here at the Map Center.

-It's likely these guides may answer only part, or even none of your question, and that's okay, because it's an opportunity for us to get to know you!
+It's likely these guides may answer only part, or even none of your questions, and that's okay, because it's an opportunity for us to get to know you!
 In addition to online guides, the Map Center offers one-on-one help, which we can do over the phone, in person, or over email.